TownLake/blog-samrhea-legacy/content/posts/2024/2024-03-02-vegas/index.md

 The real impact, though, would be the ability to tap into a much larger market.
 Think bigger than the Stag Parties and Hen Dos.
 We can make these kinds of cities more attractive for another type of tourist who creates less noise and spends more money: the American Boomer.

 If you hop on United Airlines 64 from Newark to Lisbon, the entire Polaris cabin consists of married couples in their late 50s or early 60s.
 They are empty nesters who are retired or nearing retirement.
+They have a list of places to visit in the world that they postponed for a couple decades due to soccer tournaments and summer camps.
 They are lawyers, managing directors, and the heads of sales for manufacturing companies.
 They wear Columbia PFG gear and cargo pants on the plane and look great in it.
 I have to help them load their bags into the overhead bins.
 They literally flip through guide books or paper maps about Lisbon while the flight attendants pass out sparking wine.

-Lisbon has managed to create a reputation amongst a certain type of American tourist that it is both safe and exciting.
+Lisbon has managed to create a reputation amongst this type of American tourist that it is both safe and exciting.
 The Americans who visit are wealthy enough that they have completed the European Canon (Paris, Rome, London) and want to visit something a little more exotic.
-They’re also old enough and wary enough that they aren’t looking for something outright dangerous or chaotic.
+They’re also old enough and wary enough that they aren’t looking for something outright dangerous.
 Lisbon fits the bill.

-We could repeat this model as the reputation of certain cities evolves.
+We could repeat this model as the reputation of formerly rowdy cities evolves.
+Europeans don't realize how rich the average American is.
+If they did, they would riot.
+We should help the Old World capture some of that star-spangled abundance by cultivating a new canon of European destinations for American Boomers.
+You had Paris, London, and Rome.
+Up next, Dublin, Lisbon, Prague, Barcelona.

 ## What’s next?

-The kinds of dynamism that Europe would need to create this only seems to exist inside of the Mistral office in France, where a single company is pushing the entire French government to lobby the EU to be more friendly to technology advances.
+The kind of dynamism that Europe would need to create this only seems to exist inside of the Mistral office in France, where a single company is pushing the entire French government to lobby the EU to be more friendly to technology.

 And to be fair the US didn’t just build Vegas overnight.